Drinking water networks

 The raw water pipelines are:

 - Mannum to Adelaide.
-The 87 kilometre Mannum to Adelaide Pipeline was the first major pipeline built from the River Murray to serve the needs of Adelaide.
+The 87-kilometre Mannum to Adelaide Pipeline was the first major pipeline built from the River Murray to serve the needs of Adelaide.
 The pipeline began operating in 1955 and supplies water to the metropolitan network through a water treatment plant at Anstey Hill.
 It directly supplies residents in the Torrens Valley and north eastern foothills suburbs and can also deliver water to six reservoirs.

 - Murray Bridge to Onkaparinga.
-This 50 kilometre pipeline – almost half underground – was the second pipeline built to supply Adelaide with drinking water.
+This 50-kilometre pipeline – almost half underground – was the second pipeline built to supply Adelaide with drinking water.
 Completed in 1973, it carries water from just north of Murray Bridge to the Mount Bold Reservoir and our water treatment plants in Kanmantoo and Balhannah in the Adelaide hills.

-The treated water pipelines are:
+The treated water pipelines are from:

 - Tailem Bend to Keith.
-This 132 kilometre pipeline feeds 800 kilometres of branch mains and covers an area of 6,470 square kilometres.
+This 132-kilometre pipeline feeds 800 kilometres of branch mains and covers an area of 6,470 square kilometres.
 Water is treated in Tailem Bend before it commences its journey to Keith.

 - Lower Lakes pipelines.
 Two pipelines deliver water to the communities whose water comes from Lake Alexandrina and Lake Albert.
 One is for drinking water and one for irrigation.
-These 170 kilometre pipelines deliver water to people in Langhorne Creek, the Raukkan Aboriginal community, Narrung Peninsula and Poltalloch Peninsula.
+These 170-kilometre pipelines deliver water to people in Langhorne Creek, the Raukkan Aboriginal community, Narrung Peninsula and Poltalloch Peninsula.
 Irrigation water is delivered to irrigators in Langhorne Creek and Currency Creek.

 - Point Sturt and Hindmarsh Island pipelines.
-To relieve the pressures of water shortages on the Point Sturt and Hindmarsh Island communities, we built two new pipelines.
+To relieve water shortages pressures on the Point Sturt and Hindmarsh Island communities, we built two new pipelines.
 Completed in 2010, they deliver both drinking and irrigation water.
 The first pipeline is 11 kilometres long and is an extension off the Milang-Clayton pipeline, running through to Point Sturt on Lake Alexandrina.
 The second, 12.6 kilometres pipeline is an extension pipeline and serves the Hindmarsh Island marina precinct in the south of the island.

 - Yorke Peninsula.
-A new pipeline reaching from Morgan and Swan Reach stretches nearly 40 kilometres across to Warooka and Point Turton on the Yorke Peninsula, providing a more secure supply of quality drinking water.
+A pipeline from Morgan and Swan Reach stretches nearly 40 kilometres across to Warooka and Point Turton on the Yorke Peninsula, providing a more secure supply of quality drinking water.
 This also reduces the reliance on bores, and future proofs the area for growth.